vitorstabile/logic-programming-in-c-basics/README.md

 What is a Computer?

-Down bellow, a simple reference that what is a computer:
+Down below, a simple reference what is a computer:

 <div align="center"><img src="img/chapter1/computer-component-w600-h436.JPG" width=600 height=436><br><sub>Fig 3 - Basic Computer</sub></div>